Ionfinisher/python-automation/pdf-to-mp3-converter/README.md

 # Credits

-This is a project initiated by Internet Tiff In Tech on youtube
+This is a project initiated by Tiff In Tech on youtube